Employment law

 Such a claim would need to be submitted within six years of the breach.

-Where the bonus scheme is discretionary, it is possible to challenge an award on the grounds that the discretion has been exercised unfairly or unreasonably.
+Alternatively, where the work bonus scheme is discretionary, it is possible to challenge an award on the grounds that the discretion has been exercised unfairly or unreasonably.

 This means that discretion cannot be exercised on irrational or perverse grounds and an employer cannot consider irrelevant factors, nor should it fail to consider relevant factors.

-For example, where you have reached all targets but have been awarded a low bonus supposedly on the grounds of individual performance, this may be considered to be an unfair exercise of discretion which could lead to a claim.
+For example, where you have reached all targets but have been awarded a low bonus supposedly on the grounds of individual performance, this could be considered an unfair exercise of discretion which could lead to a claim.

 For example, cancelling all share options following termination may be considered irrational, where the award had been granted to reward past performance.